-Biden faces challenge in guiding American past Trump era
+Biden faces challenge in guiding America past Trump era

 “There were an enormous number of crimes, felonies, that were committed.
 We have to make sure those are handled,” he said.
 “If we just totally ignore it, we tell everybody else you can commit any crime you want because the Congress will ignore it.”

-So far, at least 90 people have been arrested on charges ranging from misdemeanor curfew violations to felonies related to assaults on police officers, possessing illegal weapons and making death threats against House Speaker Nancy Pelosi D-Calif.
+So far, at least 90 people have been arrested on charges ranging from misdemeanor curfew violations to felonies related to assaults on police officers, possessing illegal weapons and making death threats against House Speaker Nancy Pelosi of California.

 While Democrats emphasize that they want Biden to focus on the issues confronting his administration and not the investigations into his predecessor, they also say it’s important to address the systemic issues again laid bare by the unequal police treatment of the violent Capitol rioters.